-Α Become a member of the 400 CLUB
+A Become a member of the 400 CLUB

 Make a one-time gift to the Legacy fund of \$5000 dollars

 Donate \$1000 per year for 5 years for a total of \$5000 dollars

 Donate \$84 per month for 59 months and one last donation of \$44 dollars for a total of \$5000

-Donations can be made to The Legacy in any denomination you would like, until you reach the \$5000 Become a member of the LEGACY CLUB
+Donations can be made to The Legacy in any denomination you would like, until you reach the \$5000

-В
+B Become a member of the LEGACY CLUB

 All other donations made in any denomination

-Donor nan ne
+Donor n name

-Mailing ad dress
+Mailing a address

-City StateZip Code
+City State Zip Code

 Phone Email

-PLEASE MAKE CHECKS OUT TO NATIONAL FCE with THE LEGACY in the memo line.
-MAIL TO - NATIONAL FCE HQ.
-73 CAVALIER BLVD. #106 - FLORENCE, KY 41042

-Your information is for donor recognition materials & communication purposes only.
-We respect your privacy and will not share this information without your approval.
-All donations are tax deductible and a receipt will be sent to you for your I.R.S. records.

-Yes You may use my name in your donor recognition materials
+privacy ai receipt wi Yes nd will not share this information vill be sent to you for your I.R.S. recYou may use my name in yo naterials & communication without your approval cords. ur donor recognition ation purposes only.
+We respect your .
+All donations are tax deductible and a

-No Please do not include my name THANK YOU FOR HELPING BUILD A 'LEGACY' TO BENEFIT FCE NATIONAL FCE is a 501(c)3 TAX DEDUCTIBLE ORGANIZATION and is classified as a charity under the IRS code 509 (a) (2)
+No Please do not include my na

+THANK YOU FOR HELP

+NATIONAL FCE is a 501 l(c)3 TAX DEDUCTII BLE ORGANIZATION

+and is classified as a charity under the IRS code 509 (a) (2)